rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 each future you passed in once they *both* complete.
 Thus, in Listing 17-8, we use `trpl::join` to wait for both `fut1` and `fut2` to finish.
 We do *not* await `fut1` and `fut2` but instead the new future produced by `trpl::join`.
-We ignore the output, because it’s just a tuple containing two unit values.
+We ignore the output, because it’s just a tuple containing two unit значения.

 src/main.rs